 None.
-The book is secular and focuses exclusively on the positive and comforting theme of parental love and affection.
+The book is secular and entirely focused on universal themes of parental love and safety.

 Your experience helps other parents find the right book.